VebjornNyvoll/event-handler/README.md

 2. iPhone 14 Pro Max running Google Chrome, Safari and Messenger Browser
 3. iPhone XR running Google Chrome
 4. Linux PC running Google Chrome

+## Response to feedback

+Since the original submission, we have tried to fulfill all reasonable feedback messages that we received.
+To sum up, we have implemented the following changes and fixes:

+- The website is now much prettier
+- It's responsive for web devices too, and elements don't magically disappear or overlap on eachother.
+- When clicking an event on mobile or small devices, it automatically scrolls down
+- The correct base path is now used
+- Logic is now split into EventListPage and EventFallbackPage elements and more advanced used of React Router is used.

+There were also some things that were significantly harder to do, mostly due to external limitations.
+These are as
+follows:

+- We received a few comments about not having direct navigation between resources (events) on the per-event page.
+This proved rather difficult to implement, as the Ticketmaster API uses cursor based navigation, which makes it rather impossible to determine what the event id for the next and previous events are (those are only returned in the entire) listing call.
+See cursor based pagination: https://slack.engineering/evolving-api-pagination-at-slack/
+- There were also a few comments about using sessionStorage.
+We are already using localStorage for the favorites, and storing filter options in the URL using search parameters.
+This means it's significantly easier to find the same search result after restarting the browser.
+We believe this is a better fit.